sonchezZZZ/TheoryFromDevops/terraform/global_variables.md

 ## Write global variables

 1. Create bucket in aws
+2. Create new folder
-2. In terraform file create configs for saving data in bucket
+3. In terraform file create configs for saving data in bucket

           provider "aws" {
           region = "ca-central-1"